Programer6/Phoenix3D/journal.md

 ![Stage 4](https://github.com/user-attachments/assets/8261fe7e-037a-48b3-b6c7-eeea36604f7b)

-This is the low esitimate of the amout of time spent on desinging it took also qzuite a lot of time to desing as most of it was done during free time in school.
+This is the low estimate of the amount of time spent on designing it also took quite a lot of time to design as most of it was done during free time in school.

 <img width="546" alt="Screenshot 2025-06-28 at 10 04 55 AM" src="https://github.com/user-attachments/assets/a4924b90-3da0-431e-af2f-77deec2937bc" />